 A New Era in Super Telephoto

 Bottom line up front: If you are reading this article because you are considering a purchase - you are most likely leaning toward the longer 600mm vs the 500mm or 400mm.
 Basically, the sharpness between the three titans is only a marginal difference, the 400mm KILLS in the speed and bokeh race though.
-I made the same decision you are trying to make - For me I knew what I wanted, it was a 400mm and a 600mm.
+I made the same decision you are trying to make - For me I knew what I wanted, it was 400mm and 600mm.
 If I had to choose only between a 500mm or the 600mm, I think I would go with the 600mm unless that extra pound of weight is a factor for you, but when I carry a lens weighing 6.8 pounds I carry support!!, either a Dual Rapids harness, a tripod or monopod.
 The difference in weight is 1.5 pounds (500 vs 600).
-I used a 500mm and it does handle slightly better "if" you have to carry it and shoot from the hip, but that is not my style - thus the weight was not a factor in my choice, i wanted a "bird" lens, so I got the 600 to compliment my 400.
+I used a 500mm and it does handle slightly better "if" you have to carry it and shoot from the hip, but that is not my style - thus the weight was not a factor in my choice, I wanted a "bird" lens, so I got the 600 to compliment my 400.
 At the end of the day whether you go with a 500 or 600 the image quality and performance will be mostly equal, so it boils down to weight, cost, and optical reach.

 In the field: The 600mm performed very well and held up to daily use throughout the year I have owned it so far.
 After my purchase, I used it exclusively for 6 months solid to ensure it was well broken in and no problems surfaced.
 I discovered the extra length did require me to "think" more when I was shooting; such as keeping an eye on my shutter speed because image quality will suffer if your shooting "technique" is not up to par.
 Everyone knows that the longer the focal length the more susceptible to blur your image will be, and when shooting across open areas the lens will pick up any "air turbulence aka heat waves" and emphasis those due to the focal compression - these challenges are all inherent with the longer focal lens.